stephmarie17/docs-shared/cet/atlas/data-processing.rst

     feature is configured, logs are pushed directly from {+service+}
     {+clusters+} to the customer's S3 bucket without traversing the {+service+} control plane

-- Data Explorer and Performance Advisor for :ref:`Flex clusters <ref-deployment-types>`

 Examples of data that are **not** covered by a non-US *Project Services Region*, i.e., that cannot be regionalized, include: